yohighnes/CS151_FindMyRoommate/README.md

 ### Previous Works

 Nowadays, there are a lot of websites/apps that assist us to look for rooms or roommates such as Cragslist, LiveWith and Roomi...
-However, while Cragslist is known for a lot of scamms, Roomi asks the users to pay a subscription plan if they want to have access to some exclusive benefits.
+However, while Cragslist is known for a lot of scams, Roomi asks the users to pay a subscription plan if they want to have access to some exclusive benefits.
 LiveWith is a free app, but it's only available for Apple users.

 ### Intended Usage and Environment